 I’m sure just about everyone saw the video that went viral of the hysterical woman peeling off a black face mask over how much pain it was causing.
-This had the slightly sadistic face mask lover me in intrigued, and when Just Beauty offered me the chance to try one I jumped at the chance.
+This had the slightly sadistic face mask lover me in intrigued, and when Just Beauty offered me the chance to try one I jumped at the chance, so here’s my thoughts on the iconic Shills Black Mask.

 There are many similar versions of this mask floating around now, but the one you want to avoid potential disappointment is from the brand Shills.
 The product comes in a box with all the instructions and ingredients listed, and inside comes a 50ml tube of product.
 It’s priced pretty reasonably at £8.99.